viizzy/planetarium/README.md

 # Planetarium

-Monolith structure application about planets. helping people explore the connection to nature through education and visualization of realtime data.
+Monolith structure application about planets, helping people explore the connection to nature through education and visualization of realtime data.